Deep-MI/fsqc/README.md

 **The current version is a development version that can be used for testing purposes.
 It will be revised and extended in the future.**

-The program will use an existing output directory (or try to create it) and write a csv table (qatools-results.csv) into that location.
-The csv table will contain the following variables/metrics:
+The core functionality of this toolbox is to compute the following features:

 variable       |   description
 ---------------|----------------------------------------------------------------